lightning/bolts/02-peer-protocol.md

 channel if a sending node adds more than its `max_accepted_htlcs` HTLCs to its local commitment transaction, or adds more than its `max_htlc_value_in_flight_msat` worth of offered HTLCs to its local commitment transaction, or sets `cltv_expiry` to greater or equal to 500000000.

+For channels with `chain_hash` identifying the Bitcoin blockchain, the receiving node MUST fail the channel if the 4 most significant bytes of `amount_msat` are not zero.

 A receiving node MUST allow multiple HTLCs with the same payment hash.